andresWeitzel/Api_Bioethanol_Statistics_DynamoDB/README.md

 ```

 *   We install the plugin to use dynamodb locally (Not the dynamoDB service, this is configured in the files within .dynamodb).
-*   `Important`: There are security alerts from dependabot pointing against the "serverless-dynamodb-local" plugin.
-Do not apply security patches to said plugin, since version `^1.0.2` has problems when creating tables and running the dynamo service.
+*   `Important`: There are security alerts from dependabot that were closed as they point to the "serverless-dynamodb-local" plugin.
+Do not apply security patches to that plugin, as version `^1.0.2` has problems creating tables and running the dynamo service.
 It is recommended to keep the latest stable version `^0.2.40` with the security alerts generated.

 ```git
 npm install serverless-dynamodb-local --save-dev